 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.

-If the dispatcher or control room operator meets the definition of county jailer, he or she qualifies.
+If the dispatcher or control room operator meets the definition of jailer, he or she qualifies.

 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.

-If the jail administrator meets the definition of county jailer, then her or she qualifies.
+If the jail administrator meets the definition of jailer, then he or she qualifies.

 Note that positions that are eligible for salary increases are also subject to the minimum statutory annual salary requirements.